 - Breast tenderness.

 How you prepare

-- Between six weeks and six months after giving birth if you are fully or nearly fully breast-feeding and haven't had a period
+- Between six weeks and six months after giving birth if you are fully breastfeeding and haven't had a period.

 If you're switching from a combination birth control pill to the minipill, start taking the minipill the day after you take your last active combination birth control pill.